storyprotocol/storykit/README.md

 };
 ```

-Among the components that start with `Ip`, all except IpWidget require the IpProvider to supply asset data.
+All components that start with 'IP', except for IpWidget, require the IpProvider to supply asset data.
 Check the Storybook of each component for detailed usage.

 ```tsx
 "use client";